Hurricane Fausto (1996): Meteorological history

 The origins of Fausto can be traced back to an area of disturbed weather that was located over Venezuela on August 31.
 This area of disturbed weather was the southern part of a tropical wave which became Hurricane Fran in the Atlantic Ocean.
 The disturbed weather moved westward across Central America on September 4 and to a position centered about 250 mi south of Acapulco, Mexico on September 9, where it began to develop a low-level circulation and well-organized thunderstorm activity.
 A tropical depression formed on September 10 while located about 250 mi south-southeast of Manzanillo.

 Upon becoming a tropical cyclone, the depression was initially forecast to remain over water.
 Guided by a weak ridge near Baja California, the depression moved northwestward at about 20 km/h (10 mph) and paralleled the coast of Mexico for the next three days.
 Meanwhile, the tropical cyclone developed well-defined banding features.
 Based on this, the system was upgraded into Tropical Storm Fausto later that day.
 While banding featured increased and the tropical cyclone became more organized and a well-established upper-level outflow, the National Hurricane Center (NHC) re-assessed the intensity at 70 mph (195 km/h).

 Fausto ultimately developed an eye; as such, the tropical storm was upgraded into a hurricane on September 11.
 Hurricane Fuasto reached its peak intensity at 120 mph (195 km/h) midday on the 12th, and turned northward while centered south of the southern tip of Baja California.
-The hurricane made landfall near Todos los Santos on Baja California on September 13 with winds of 140 km/h (85 mph), and turned north-northeastward, it made landfall on the mainland of Mexico near Los Mochis several hours later as a weaker hurricane.
+The hurricane made landfall near Todos Santos, Baja California Sur, on September 13 with winds of 140 km/h (85 mph), and turned north-northeastward.
+After crossing the Gulf of California, it made a second and final landfall on the mainland of Mexico near Los Mochis, Sinaloa, as a weaker hurricane.
 Fausto rapidly weakened, and the storm's low-level circulation center dissipated at 0000 UTC on September 15, over the Sierra Madre mountains.
 However, Fausto's mid-level circulation remained intact.
 For the next couple of days, Fausto's remnants continued moving eastward, moving across Mexico and then moving across the Gulf of Mexico, before later emerging into the Atlantic.
 On September 17, Fausto's remnants developed into a large nor'easter, just off the coast of the Delmarva Peninsula.
 Afterward, the system moved northeastward, passing to the east of Cape Cod, Massachusetts on September 18, before it was last noted later that day.